A Framework for Controlling Sources of Inaccuracy in Gaussian Process Emulation of Deterministic Computer Experiments: Discussion

-The results presented in Theorems \ref{nominalTheorem}, \ref{numericTheorem}, \ref{paramThm}, and their subsequent discussions are generally well-aligned with \emph{distance-based} design criteria, such as minimax (minimize the maximum distance from an input of interest to the design) and maximin (maximize the minimum distance between design points).
-The results appear to be somewhat less well-aligned with designs which emphasize \emph{low-dimensional projections}, such as the Latin hypercube or orthogonal array-based Latin hypercube.
-As a brief exploration, the nominal, numeric, and parameter estimation designs for the stationary covariance function $\Psi({\bf u},{\bf v})=\exp\{-\|{\bf u}-{\bf v}\|_2^2\}$ shown Figures \ref{Design}, \ref{NumDesign}, and \ref{ParamDesign} were compared to random Latin hypercube, maximin Latin hypercube, S-optimal \cite{lauter} Latin hypercube, and random uniform design points for both the true and estimated parameters.
-Comparison was performed by generating 500 draws from the corresponding Gaussian process with mean zero, then for each generating a random Latin hypercube, a maximin Latin hypercube, an S-optimal Latin hypercube, and a random uniform design as well as a 100 point random uniform testing set.
-For each Gaussian process draw the 7 emulators were built, predictions generated on the testing set, and the \emph{integrated} mean squared prediction error computed.
-The \texttt{R} packages \texttt{lhs} \cite{lhs} and \texttt{mlegp} \cite{mlegp} were used for generating Latin hypercube samples and fitting Gaussian process emulators, respectively.
+As a brief exploration, several of the proposed \emph{high-quality} designs were compared to one another and a spectrum of designs from the literature, in stationary, non-stationary, non-trivial regression functions, and inert inputs settings.
+In particular, five examples were considered, with results presented in Table 1.
+The \emph{Stationary Example} follows the setting illustrated in the left panel of Figure \ref{Design}, $\Psi({\bf u},{\bf v})=\exp\{-\|{\bf u}-{\bf v}\|_2^2\}$.
+The \emph{Non-Stationary Nominal Example} follows the non-stationary example illustrated in the middle panel of Figure \ref{Design}, $\varphi(d)={\rm exp}\{-d^2\}$, $\omega_1({\bf u})^2=1-\|{\bf u}\|^2/2$, $\omega_2({\bf u})^2=\|{\bf u}\|^2/2$, $\boldsymbol{\Theta}_1=1\cdot{\bf I}_2$, $\boldsymbol{\Theta}_2=10\cdot{\bf I}_2$.
+The \emph{Regression Functions Example} follows the setting illustrated in the right panel of Figure \ref{Design}, $\Psi({\bf u},{\bf v})=\exp\{-\|{\bf u}-{\bf v}\|_2^2\}$ and a linear regression function for each dimension.
+The \emph{Non-Stationary Numeric Example} follows the non-stationary example illustrated in the right panel of Figure \ref{NumDesign}, $\varphi(d)$ Wendland's kernel with $k=10$, $\omega_1({\bf u})^2=1-\|{\bf u}\|^2/2$, $\omega_2({\bf u})^2=\|{\bf u}\|^2/2$, $\boldsymbol{\Theta}_1=0.1\cdot{\bf I}_2$, $\boldsymbol{\Theta}_2=1\cdot{\bf I}_2$.
+The \emph{${\bf x}_2$ Inert Example} follows a setting where the unknown function does not depend on ${\bf x}_2$, $\Psi({\bf u},{\bf v})=\exp\{-({u}_1-{v}_2)^2\}$.
+Compared designs include \emph{Nominal}, \emph{Nominal Non-Stationary}, and \emph{Regression} shown respectively in the left, middle, and right panels of Figure \ref{Design}, \emph{Numeric} and \emph{Numeric Non-Stationary} shown respectively in the left and right panels of Figure \ref{NumDesign}, and \emph{Parameter Estimation} shown in the right panel of Figure \ref{ParamDesign}.
+Designs from the literature include random uniform design points, random Latin hypercube, maximin Latin hypercube, S-optimal \cite{lauter} Latin hypercube, and MaxPro \cite{maxpro}.
+Comparison was performed by generating 500 draws from the corresponding Gaussian process with mean zero, then for each generating a random uniform design, a random Latin hypercube, a maximin Latin hypercube, an S-optimal Latin hypercube, and a MaxPro design as well as a 100 point random uniform testing set.
+For each Gaussian process draw emulators were built, for both fixed, known correlation parameters and estimated parameters, predictions generated on the testing set, and the \emph{maximum} squared prediction error computed.
+The \texttt{R} packages \texttt{SLHD} \cite{SLHD}, \texttt{MaxPro} \cite{maxpropackage}, \texttt{mlegp} \cite{mlegp}, and \texttt{CGP} \cite{cgppackage} were used for generating Latin hypercube and MaxPro designs, fitting \emph{stationary} Gaussian process emulators with \emph{estimated correlation parameters}, and fitting composite Gaussian process emulators with \emph{estimated correlation parameters}, respectively.
 All computation was performed in \texttt{R} 3.1.1 (R Core Team, Vienna, Austria).
-Results are summarized in Table 1.
-All Latin hypercube designs were markedly worse than the minimax/maximin designs, which performed similarly.